Saturday Night (Natalia Kills song)

-"Saturday Night" is a song recorded by English singer-songwriter Natalia Kills for her second studio album, Trouble (2013).
-It was exclusively released to online media retailers as the album's second single on 28 June 2013, following the release of the promotional single "Controversy" and the album's lead single "Problem".
-Written by American record producer Jeff Bhasker and Kills, the song faces the themes of "squandered youth and disenchantment", and talks about moving on while going through a difficult time.
+"Saturday Night" is a song by English singer and songwriter Natalia Kills from her second studio album Trouble (2013).
+It was released as the album's second single on 28 June 2013, following the release of the promotional single "Controversy" and the album's lead single "Problem".
+Written by Kills along with American record producer Jeff Bhasker, the song faces the themes of "squandered youth and disenchantment", and talks about moving on while going through a difficult time.
 Musically, it is a new wave-tinged, synth-based song.

-Upon its release, critical response to "Saturday Night" was generally positive: contemporary music critics highlighted the lyrics' personal content and billed it as Kills' best song to date.
+Upon its release, "Saturday Night" was met with widespread critical acclaim; contemporary music critics highlighted the lyrics' personal content and billed it as Kills' best song to date.
 "Saturday Night" was able to peak at number twenty-three at the singles chart of New Zealand, and reached the top 10 of the US Billboard Hot Dance Club Songs.
 Along with the single release, a music video directed by Guillaume Doubet was released in July 2013.
 It revolves around domestic abuse, drug addiction, and Kills' relationship with her parents.